Simon's Top Running Tips

 1. Run more

 Obviously, within reason.
-No jumping from 20 mpw to ultras every other day.
+No jumping from running 20 miles per week to suddenly doing ultras every other day.

-The truth is, runners love a variety of sessions - threshold runs, interval training, speed reps, hills reps, MP runs, HMP runs and so on - and these are definitely necessary to reach peak performance, but the majority of your gains as a runner will come from simply adding more (mainly easy-paced) mileage.
+The truth is, runners love a variety of sessions - threshold runs, interval training, speed reps, hills reps, marathon-paced runs, half-marathon-paced runs and so on - and these are definitely necessary to reach peak performance, but the majority of your gains as a runner will come from simply adding more, mainly easy-paced, mileage.
 Make this a medium- and long-term goal and you will see improvements.

 The number of rest days you take will be a personal thing, but make sure you're taking them.
 And occasionally take some extra.